sukeniklab/CHE600/Class_07-Python_intro/README.md

 ## III.
 Jupyter notebooks

 1. Another option to write python is using Jupyter notebooks.
-This is similar to a text file, but lines of code can be written in block, executed, and the result displayed in line before the next block.
+This is similar to a text file, but lines of code can be written in cells, executed, and the result displayed in line before the next cell.
 See some examples [here](https://jupyter.org/try-jupyter/notebooks/?path=notebooks/Intro.ipynb).

 2. Let's start a new jupyter notebook.
 Go to _file_ and select _New File..._, then choose the _Jupyter Notebook_ option.
 Select python 3.13 when prompted.